 COVID-19 cases in schools

-For all parents, it is important that they know that if they have not been contacted individually, their child has not been identified as a contact of a case, and they can continue to attend school and undertake other activities as normal.
+For all parents, it is important that they know that if they have not been contacted individually, their child has not been identified as a contact of a case, and they can continue to attend school (where allowed under the current restrictions) and undertake other activities as normal.

 Many precautions have been taken in Tayside schools to limit the areas pupils access and the people they have contact with.
 This limits the spread of the virus and means that, if a positive case of COVID-19 is identified in a school, Public Health teams can confidently identify who has been in contact with that person.

 Parents/carers of children who have been in direct contact with a confirmed case will receive a letter from Public Health and/or a telephone call from ‘Test & Protect’ asking them to stay home for 10 days.
 The 10 days will start from the last exposure, which is likely to be before the confirmed case was tested.

 If your child is asked to stay home because they have been in contact with a confirmed case at school, other household members do not need to self-isolate providing all household members are well.